BHX2/BottlenoseDB/README.md

 ```

 ###Queries
-Bottlenose also allows for entities (specifically those expressed via noun phrases) to be queried. **Queries** start with a `?` (query operator) preceding a noun phrase (subject).
+BottlenoseDB also allows for entities (specifically those expressed via noun phrases) to be queried. **Queries** start with a `?` (query operator) preceding a noun phrase (subject).
 This is followed by an optional **Clause** (see below for explanation) between parantheses which contains the said subject.
 In addition to allowing users to inspect instances, **Queries** can also be used anywhere a concept is used; however, an important consideration is that they do not follow co-reference resolution rules and thus do not function intuitively within **Beliefs** (also explained below).
 ```
 ?cat